Exploring the Sherwin Williams Wood Stain Chart

 Semi-Solid Stains

 Semi-solid stains are a step up in coverage.
 They add a bold pop of color while letting just a hint of the wood grain peek through.
-I tried a semi-solid stain on an old porch railing, and it transformed the faded wood into something vibrant yet natural.
+Semi-solid stains are a strong choice for weathered surfaces like old porch railings, restoring color while still showing some wood texture.
 These are great for exterior surfaces that need extra protection but still want a touch of wood character.

 Solid Stains

 Solid stains are like paint’s cousin—they provide full coverage and hide most of the wood grain.
-I used a solid stain on a weathered deck, and it looked brand new!
+Solid stains are the most effective option for making a weathered deck look new again, since they fully hide surface imperfections.
 These stains are ideal for outdoor projects that need maximum protection from the elements, like siding or decks in harsh climates.
 The Sherwin Williams chart offers a range of bold colors, so you can get creative while keeping your wood safe.

 Stain Type Coverage Level Best For Protection Level